andrelucas/akceph-build/README.md

 $ cp vars.sh.example vars.sh
 $ vim vars.sh  # Make this match reality.

-# Build from source into Linux binaries in BUILDDIR/bin.
-This is create for
+# Build from existing source dir into Linux binaries in
-# unit tests and vstart.sh clusters.
+# build.RelWithDebInfo/bin.
 $ ./build-ceph.sh

+# Same, but clone the source directly.
+Provide a reference to clone.
+# (If you provide a tag, you'll get a 'detached HEAD' warning from git.
+# That's ok.)
+$ ./build-ceph.sh -s v18.2.1

+# All-in-one: Clone, build debs.
+This is great for CI jobs.
+The
+# double-hyphens matter.
+$ ./build-ceph.sh -s v18.2.1 -- -D

+# Get an interactive shell on the build container (existing source).
+$ ./build-ceph.sh -i

+# Same, but with a clean clone.
+$ ./build-ceph.sh -i -s v17.2.7

+# Run a Debug build in build.Debug/bin.
+I recommend a preexisting source
+# tree if you're debugging, otherwise it's going to be very tiresom to
+# make changes.
+$ ./build-ceph.sh -- -b Debug

 # Get command help.
+Note the double-hyphens - you're passing options to a
+# script that runs inside the container.
 $ ./build-ceph.sh -- -h

 ... lots of Docker stuff ...